Everyone loves pretty flowers. So it's not surprising that you're looking for event flower decor.

 I've worked with these florists and they really know their stuff.
 They'd love to speak to you about your event.

 Here are some more florists for your consideration.
-They're some of the best in Los Angeles!
+They're some of the best in Houston!

 Although I can recommend these companies based on experinces, before you make your final hiring decision, interview carefully and ask hard questions.
 Please make absolutely sure that they're the right fit for you.

 Working with Florists

 Follow these tips to make sure that your florals are amazing on your wedding day.

 Your personal flowers, including both bouquets and boutonnieres, are an integral part of your personal decoration and are thus are a big part of wedding day photography.

 It's very important that the personal flowers are available when we arrive.
 However, due to unforeseen circumstances, florists can sometimes arrive with the personal flowers later than expected.